picturamundi/www-andrewszobody/README.md

 }
 ```

-By modifying these variables, you modify everything that is styled using them.
-This makes it easy to do things like change text color across the board (rather than change the text color of paragraphs, figure captions, etc. one by one).
+By modifying these variables, you modify everything that is styled using them, which is practically in that you don’t have to make a bunch of identical edits.

-The third core file type used in a website is javascript, usually called `script.js`.
+The third core file type used to display a website is javascript.
+The fils is usually called `script.js`.
 While HTML adds content and CSS styles it, javascript uses logic to manipulate and engage that content dynamically — javascript is the biggest difference between a webpage and a Word document.

 It’s javascript that allows us to say: "When I click this image of a back arrow, check and see if there is a previous entry in our website history.
 If there is, go back to it.
 If there isn’t, go to the home page."